Financing and funding

 Don’t use a DSCR loan if…

-• Commercial for business use: If you want to lease commercial property such as a gas station or a restaurant, a DSCR loan is unlikely the right fit as the analysis varies.
+• Commercial.
+If you want to lease commercial property such as a gas station or a restaurant, a DSCR loan is unlikely the right fit as the analysis varies.

 Customizing your loan terms and conditions